KankakeeCommunityCollege/foundation/_alumnis/lisa-davis.md

 **What is your role in your position?**

 I am a Student Success Advisor.
-In my role, I assist students in creating a realistic plan and selecting a program which aligns with their educational goals.
+In my role, I assist students in creating a realistic plan and selecting a program which aligns with their educational&nbsp;goals.

 **What is the most rewarding part of your job?**

 The most rewarding part of my job is having the opportunity to assist students in achieving their goals.
-I enjoy hearing success stories and receiving feedback from students who have allowed me to be a part of their journey.
+I enjoy hearing success stories and receiving feedback from students who have allowed me to be a part of their&nbsp;journey.

 **During your time working at KCC, what are some of the events or moments that are most memorable?**